How to Tell if Acne is Hormonal or Bacterial

 One of our editors swears by spironolactone for hormonal acne.
 Spironolactone is a potassium-sparing diuretic that helps address this type of acne by reducing hormonal activity around the hair follicles and the glands that produce sebum.

-As people always say, consistency.
+As people always say, consistency is key.
 This is as true as it could be when it comes to using your skincare routine to combat hormonal acne.
 You’ll also want to keep it simple, meaning stick to cleanser, moisturizer, and sunscreen.
+If you want to take your routine to the next level, consider adding to it the best vitamins for acne.

 What Is Bacterial Acne?